nais/doc/docs/auth/explanations/README.md

 After successful login, the proxy creates and stores a session for the end-user.
 Requests from the user agent will now contain their access token as a [Bearer token](../../auth/explanations/README.md#bearer-token) in the `Authorization` header.
+The proxy does not validate this token.
+[Validation](#token-validation) is your application's responsibility.

 ```mermaid
 graph LR